• Home

 Department of Molecular Oncology

 Nano is an exchange student from the Andes region of Peru.
 She is currently working on developing nanobodies that bind oncogenic targets.
-Nano enjoys long walks 20,000 feet above the sea level and exploring ancient ruins.
+Nano enjoys long walks 20,000 feet above sea level and exploring ancient ruins.

 Alumni